Child abuse inquiry calls for tougher laws and compensation scheme for victims

 The Independent Inquiry into Child Sexual Abuse (IICSA) described the sexual abuse of children as an “epidemic that leaves tens of thousands of victims in its poisonous wake”, as its final report was published on Thursday.

-But the inquiry’s chairwoman said it was “unfortunate” the Prime Minister’s resignation on the same day may take attention away from the work.
+But the inquiry’s chairwoman said it was “unfortunate” the resignation of Prime Minister Liz Truss on the same day may take attention away from the work.

 Among a raft of wide-ranging recommendations, IICSA called for a “national redress scheme” to get compensation for victims “let down by the state and non-state institutions in the past” to be launched.